Basics of Satellite Communications and Communication Satellites

 - Satellite Payloads: Satellite payload and repeaters types, bent-pipe and processed payloads

-- Satellite Bus Subsystems: Explanations of spin and three-axis stabilized satellites and explanations and breakdowns of all satellite subsystems and major equipments
+- Satellite Bus Subsystems: Explanations of spin and three-axis stabilized satellites and explanations and breakdowns of all satellite subsystems and major equipment

 Who Should Attend: